Top Social Work Schools in Georgia with Program Information

 2. Kennesaw State University in Kennesaw, GA

-The MSW program at Kennesaw is offered both as a full-time program and a part-time clinical practice-focused program.
-Specializations are offered in children and family services as well as mental health services, the latter of which also has a substance abuse services subdiscipline.
-The curriculum includes coursework in clinical practice, research methods, addiction, substance abuse and forensic social work, as well as a required practicum.
+The MSW program at Kennesaw is offered both as a full-time and part-time clinical practice program.
+Graduate students can specialize in children and family services or mental health services, the latter of which includes a sub-discipline in substance abuse services.
+Advanced coursework covers topics in addiction and substance abuse, clinical practice, research methods and forensic social work.
+Students also complete a required practicum.

 3. University of Georgia in Athens, GA